 Minujin’s installation led viewers into a bubblegum pink room where actresses applied makeup to visitors; into a bedroom where a couple lounges in bed; into a white space resembling the inside of a refrigerator, etc. This work also used a closed-circuit camera so that viewers could look at a television screen broadcasting their own image.
 This piece was considered risqué in Catholic Argentina as it forced people to think about the limitations placed on women.

-The following year 1966, Minujin won a Guggenheim fellowship for “La Menesunda”, and she relocated to New York City.
+The following year 1966, Minujin won a Guggenheim fellowship for “La Menesunda,” and she relocated to New York City.
+There she became friends with artist Andy Warhol.
+Together with him, she made her performance piece, “Paying off the Argentine Foreign Debt with Corn, the Latin American Gold.”

 This work will be restaged in 2019 and will be able to be seen through Instagram.
 The artist is happy about Instagram since it allows people to experience artwork without crowds or noise.